AIG may join bailout lawsuit against U.S. government

 The U.S. Treasury declined to comment.
 It completed its final sale of AIG stock in mid-December, concluding the bailout with what Treasury called a positive return of $22.7 billion.

-AIG shares fell 0.8 percent to close at $35.65.
+AIG shares fell 0.8 percent to $35.65 in afternoon trade.
 After losing half its value in 2011, the stock rose more than 52 percent in 2012, tripling the gains of the broader S&P insurance index .GSPINSC.

+The state case, brought by Spitzer, accuses Greenberg and former Chief Financial Officer Howard Smith of using sham transactions to mask the company's financial position.

+The claims, which Greenberg and Smith have fought through three New York attorneys general, await an appeal at the state's highest court.

-(Reporting by Ben Berkowitz, Karen Freifeld and Jonathan Spicer in New York and Emily Stephenson and Matt Spetalnick in Washington; Editing by Nick Zieminski and Richard Chang)
+(Reporting By Ben Berkowitz, Karen Freifeld and Jonathan Spicer in New York and Emily Stephenson and Matt Spetalnick in Washington; Editing by Nick Zieminski)